vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 Review the [Setup MySQL Guide](setup-mysql) for more information.

+### AWS DynamoDB
+VinylDNS has gone through several architecture evolutions.
+Along the way, DynamoDB was chosen as the data store due to the volume of data at Comcast.
+It is an excellent key-value store with extremely high performance characteristics.

+VinylDNS has implemented DynamoDB for the following repositories:

+1. RecordSetRepository
+1. RecordChangeRepository
+1. ZoneChangeRepository
+1. GroupRepository
+1. UserRepository
+1. MembershipRepository
+1. GroupChangeRepository
+1. UserChangeRepository

+Currently using DynamoDB would also require the user to either use MySQL for the batch change and zone repositories or also provide an implementation for those repositories in a different data store.

+Review the [Setup AWS DynamoDB Guide](setup-dynamodb) for more information.

 ## Message Queues
 Most operations that take place in VinylDNS use a message queue.
 These operations require high-availability, fault-tolerance with retry, and throttling.
 The message queue supports these characteristics in VinylDNS.